At #RevolutionSF, Google, YouTube CEOs weigh in on future of work.

 Breaking News Emails

-“Revolution: Google and YouTube Changing the World” premieres Friday, January 26th at 10:00 pm ET on MSNBC.
+“Revolution: Google and YouTube Changing the World” premieres Sunday, January 28th at 8:00 p.m.
+ET on MSNBC and will live stream here.
 Join the conversation on Twitter using the hashtag #REVOLUTIONSF.

 Related: Google CEO Sundar Pichai says digital technology must empower workers, not alienate them